 This website speed tool is free to use, but it does require you installation as an add-on to your browser to work.
 If you prefer, you can also use the GTmetrix site speed tool, click the YSlow tab, and see what is recommended you fix.

 Keep in mind that while this used to be one of the most favored WordPress site speed tools around, the YSlow project is no longer maintained.
 This means that for some, accessing the tool itself will be tough.
 That said, it still exists in GTmetrix, and continues to provide helpful information for improving site performance.

-Web Page Test is a free site speed tool that tests your site speed from multiple locations around the globe using real browsers, at real connection speeds.
+Web Page Test is a free website speed tool that tests your site speed from multiple locations around the globe using real browsers, at real connection speeds.
 You can run simple tests or advanced tests, depending on your needs.
 Tests include content blocking tests, video testing, multi-step transactions, and much more.
 Results are displayed using waterfall charts, pie graphs and grades based off median test scores.

 WebPageTest.org’s test results are based off average connection speeds around the world.
 It also lets you choose a location to run the main test from, as well as a browser.
 This means that you may score a bit slower than you would with GTmetrix or Pingdom, but your speed is more representative of “real world” speeds.

 The best thing about WebPageTest is that once the test has been run and you have your results, the tool will give you advice and recommendations for fixing your site performance.